A Prairie HomeKit Companion: What’s Coming in iOS 11

 What about the HomePod and AirPlay 2? -- We know one thing for sure: the HomePod will be a Home hub, joining the Apple TV and iPad.

-However, there isn’t much else we know about how the HomePod will interface with HomeKit.
-With iOS 11 and the HomePod comes AirPlay 2, an updated version of Apple’s media-streaming protocol.
+However, Apple hasn’t said much else about how the HomePod will interface with HomeKit.
+The company did say that with iOS 11 and the HomePod comes AirPlay 2, an updated version of Apple’s media-streaming protocol.

-Apple has been tight-lipped on AirPlay 2.
+Apple has been tight-lipped on AirPlay 2 too.
 Here’s what you need to know so far:

 - Apple wants AirPlay 2 to be more reliable than the original AirPlay